mwiater/golangdocker/README.md

 ### Building the Docker container

 NOTE: The steps will refer to the docker image: `mattwiater/golangdocker`.
-You should change these steps to match your own image name, e.g.: e.g.: `{your-docker-hub-account-username}/golangdocker`
+You should change these steps to match your own image name, e.g.: `{your-docker-hub-account-username}/golangdocker`

 The build command uses the local [Dockerfile](../../blob/master/Dockerfile) to build the image.
 Substitute your own Docker image tag for mine wherever you see it (`mattwiater/golangdocker`), e.g.: `{your-docker-hub-account-username}/golangdocker`